Maulets (history): Clash amongst allies

-Defeat and Retreat
+Defeat and retreat

 Meanwhile, the Maulets continued refusing to pay the door rights, or any other taxes.
-Charles III demanded from the authorities from Valencia to call for its payment, without too much success.
+Charles III demanded from the authorities from Valencia to call for its payment, without much success.
 But time was running out.
 Charles had already been forced to abandon Madrid and suffered a crushing defeat in the hands of the Duke of Berwick in the Battle of Almansa.
 Charles withdrew towards Barcelona, and with him the Viceroy, the whole administration and surviving troops.

 The people and the Maulets were left at the mercy of the Bourbon advance.
-King Philip never hid his intentions to overrun the Furs (the Valencian laws) “by the just right of conquest”.
+King Philip never hid his intentions to overrun the Furs (the Valencian laws) "by the just right of conquest".
 The Valencian kingdom disappeared as a legal structure, and was only left as a name, empty of meaning.

 The Maulets resisted, especially in Xàtiva, a town which had to be taken by the Bourbonics after a fierce battle, and was afterwards razed and set on fire as a reprisal.
 In Valencia, the Maulets tried in vain to hinder the entrance of the Bourbonic army, but Berwick and Asfeld managed their way in.

 When, in 1710, the war seemed to turn back in favor of Charles III, the city of Valencia raised again in anti-Bourbon revolt.
 The Maulets appeared on the streets again, awaiting in vain an Austriacista fleet that had to disembark troops at the harbour.
 A few remaining Valencian Maulets withdrew towards Catalonia still in the hands of Charles III.

 Barcelona 1714, the last stand

 Thousands of Valencian refugees concentrated in Barcelona and other cities of the Principality of Catalonia.
 But the international events made clear the futility of carrying on the struggle.
 Charles III himself had signed a peace treaty with Philip V of Spain and went back to Austria.
-The Maritime powers had accepted Philip V as king of Spain and had evacuated their troops from Barcelona over sea.
+The maritime powers had accepted Philip V as king of Spain and had evacuated their troops from Barcelona over sea.
 The Catalans and the Valencian Maulets carried on fighting for their cause devoid of international allies.